divineisking/MpoxAIModel/README.md

 # Monkeypox ANN Predictive Model
-pls switch to the master branch before cloning
+pls switch to the master branch before cloning.
-This is a data scraper tool designe to scrap for mpox incidence data from publicly available repos
+This is a data scraper tool designed to scrap for mpox incidence data from publicly available repos

 * to run the php webscraper install guzzle with composer